RyanSaxe/mtg/README.md

 ## TODO

-- Integrate deckbuilder and drafter in one end-to-end pipeline
+- Integrate deckbuilder and drafter in one end-to-end pipeline.
-- Create project for 17lands data visualizations and explorations
+- Add mtg/viz/ as a folder for containing 17lands data visualizations, explorations, and useful insights.
-- Add mtg/app/ as a folder to contain the application UI for running on live arena drafts
+- Add mtg/app/ as a folder to contain the application UI for running on live arena drafts.